rmolinari/thesis_1999/1999_thesis.typ

 // p.59
 === Combining the modules

-We use much the same tree argument as previous chapters to combine our strategies.
+We use much the same tree argument as in previous chapters to combine our strategies.
 As each cycle (in either basic strategy) imposes only one "wave" of restraint, we need only one outcome corresponding to each cycle.

-Let $Lambda = {-1} union omega$, with the natural ordering and let $T = finseq(Lambda)$ be the tree of strategies, with the standard partial ordering $<_L$.
+Let $Lambda = {-1} union omega$ with the natural ordering and let $T = finseq(Lambda)$ be the tree of strategies with the standard partial ordering $<_L$.
 If $alpha in T$ is of length $|alpha| = 2e$ then $alpha$ will work towards satisfying requirement $R_e$, while if $|alpha| = 2e+1$, $alpha$ will work towards satisfying $N_e$.
 We make no distinction between a node and the strategy it is employing.